vegarwe/gratis/Sketches/README.md

-% RePaper Code

 # Code

 This project officially supports the Arduino-based platform.
-The Ti LaunchPad suppor that is available in the original [repaper/gratis]((https://github.com/repaper/gratis) repository has been commented out and is completely untested.
+The Ti LaunchPad support that is available in the original [repaper/gratis](https://github.com/repaper/gratis) repository has been commented out and is completely untested.

 The examples have been verified on Arduino Leonardo (R3) and Arduino Uno (R2) boards using